-The hardships faced by individual

-families often lead to situations where children work on the streets-washing cars, fetching tea or performing other small chores for a nominal payment-in an attempt to contribute to the family income.
-Theresia Bir Che, a UNAMID Police Adviser and one of the dedicated officers who accompany UNAMID's patrol teams throughout Darfur each day to talk to displaced children and encourage them to continue their education, reveals that many children have resorted to begging on the streets.
+The hardships faced by families often lead to situations where children work on the streets-washing cars, fetching tea or performing other small chores for a nominal payment-in an attempt to contribute to the family income.
+Theresia Bir Che, a UNAMID Police Adviser and one of the dedicated officers who accompany UNAMID's patrol teams to talk to displaced children and encourage them to continue their education, reveals that many children have resorted to begging on the streets.
 "As Police Advisers, we constantly try to dissuade families from allowing their children to beg in the marketplaces of Darfur and to enroll them in school instead," says Ms. Bir Che.

-Current statistics reveal that in the Abu Shouk camp on the outskirts of El Fasher town, for instance, there are 56 primary schools with more than 41,000 students and eight secondary schools with 6,500 enrolled students; these schools are supported by the Ministry of Education, North Darfur, in terms of providing teachers.
+Current statistics reveal that in the Abu Shouk camp on the outskirts of El Fasher town, for instance, there are 56 primary schools with more than 41,000 students and eight secondary schools with 6,500 enrolled students; these schools are supported by the

+Ministry of Education, North Darfur, in terms of providing teachers.

-However, for each child who receives some form of education there are many more existing in unsecured locations and, consequently, vulnerable to abductions, recruitment into armed movements, exploitation and abuse.
+While some children can receive education, there are many others existing in unsecured locations and, consequently, vulnerable to abductions, recruitment into armed movements, exploitation and abuse.